 - "mode": The value (String) is the "FiberGeometry" mode that tells the program which fiber geometries to simulate in NEURON (NEURON Fiber Models).
 Required.

 - As listed in Enums, known modes include

 - "MRG_DISCRETE" (published MRG fiber model)

 - "MRG_INTERPOLATION" (interpolates the discrete diameters from published MRG fiber models)

-- SMALL_MRG_INTERPOLATION_V1 (interpolates diameters from published literature data on small myelinated fibers; used by [Pena, 2024] to model myelinated fibers with >1.011 um diameter; uses the same ion channels as MRG_DISCRETE and MRG_INTERPLOATION, but decreases the maximum conductance of sodium ion channels and increases the maximum conductance of potassium ion channels to ensure one action potential per stimulus pulse.)
+- SMALL_MRG_INTERPOLATION_V1 (interpolates diameters from published literature data on small myelinated fibers; used by [Peña et al., 2024] to model myelinated fibers with >1.011 um diameter; uses the same ion channels as MRG_DISCRETE and MRG_INTERPLOATION, but decreases the maximum conductance of sodium ion channels and increases the maximum conductance of potassium ion channels to ensure one action potential per stimulus pulse.)

 - "TIGERHOLM" (published C-fiber model)

 - "SUNDT" (published C-fiber model)

 - "RATTAY" (published C-fiber model) - For a user to simulate a novel fiber type using the pipeline, they must define the spatial discretization of points within the config/system/fiber_z.json file to match the dimensions of the fiber compartments connected in NEURON.
-The "FiberGeometry" mode and parameters in the "fibers" JSON Object in Sim must match the keys in config/system/fiber_z.json to select and define a fiber type (e.g., MRG requires specification of fiber "diameters"). - "xy_trace_buffer": The value (Double, units: micrometer) indicates the minimum required distance between the (x,y)-coordinates of a given fiber and the inner's boundary.
+The "FiberGeometry" mode and parameters in the "fibers" JSON Object in Sim must match the keys in config/system/fiber_z.json to select and define a fiber type (e.g., MRG requires specification of fiber "diameters"). - "xy_trace_buffer": The value (Double, units: micrometer) indicates the minimum required distance between the (x,y)-coordinates of a given fiber and the fascicle's inner boundary.
 Since the domain boundaries are modeled in COMSOL as an interpolation curve, the exact morphology boundary coordinates read into COMSOL will be very close to (but not exactly equal to) those used in Python to seed fiber locations.
 To protect against instances of fibers falling within the nerve boundary traces in the exact Python traces, but not in COMSOL's interpolation of those traces, we provided this parameter.
 Required. - "z_parameters": The value is a JSON Object containing key-value pairs to instruct the system in seeding fibers along the length of the nerve.
 Required. - "diameter" The value can take multiple forms to define the fiber diameter that the user is simulating in NEURON (NEURON Fiber Models).
 The value can control simulation of either fixed diameter fibers or fibers chosen from a distribution of diameters (note simulating a distribution of fiber diameters is only compatible with "MRG_INTERPOLATION" myelinated or unmyelinated fiber types, not "MRG_DISCRETE").
 In Sim, only one mode of defining fiber diameters can be used.
 Required. - Fixed diameter: the value (Double or List[Double], units: micrometer) is the diameter of all fibers within the model.
 If using with "MRG_DISCRETE", the diameters must be members of the set of published diameters. - Distribution of diameters: the value is a dictionary of key-value pairs to define the distribution of diameters based on the "mode" parameter, which can be either "TRUNCNORM" or "UNIFORM". - · "TRUNCNORM" - "mode": "TRUNCNORM" (String).
 Required. - "mu": The value (Double, units micrometer) is the mean diameter of the truncated normal distribution.
 Required. - "std": The value (Double, units micrometer) is the diameter standard deviation of the truncated normal distribution.
 Required. - "n_std_limit": The value (Double) is the number of standard deviations from the mean to bound the truncated normal distribution.
 Required. - "seed": The value (Integer, unitless) seeds the random number generator before sampling fiber diameters. - · "UNIFORM" - "mode": UNIFORM" (String).
 Required. - "upper": The value (Double, units micrometer) is the upper limit on the distribution of diameters.
 Required. - "lower": The value (Double, units micrometer) is the lower limit on the distribution of diameters.
-Required. - "seed": The value (Integer) seeds the random number generator before sampling fiber diameters. - "min": the value (Double or List[Double], units: micrometer) is the distal extent of the seeded fiber along the length of the nerve closer to z = 0.
-Optional: if min and max are not both provided then the fiber length is assumed to be the proximal medium length (see model.json).
+Required. - "seed": The value (Integer) seeds the random number generator before sampling fiber diameters. - "mode": The value (String) is the "FiberZMode" that tells the program how to seed fiber z-locations along the length of the FEM model.
+Required.